corpserot/luanti_lsp_definitions/README.md

 - *Annotated dependencies* and *Un-annotated dependencies* as-is:
   - Game developers simply just include them in their project without any further additions.

-  - Mod developers should put them inside a `.gitignore`d directory where you can safely fetch/clone your dependencies without distributing them.
+  - Mod developers should put them inside a `.gitignore`d directory where you can safely fetch/clone your dependencies without distributing them. `.git/info/exclude` is an alternative choice.

-  - You may notice errors due to how language server configurations are applied to the whole project instead of scoped to the dependencies.
-Unfortunately, this approach means that you're also inheriting any implementation detail diagnostics that come with the dependency. i.e. If your dependency ignored an error, you too will have to ignore that error.
+  - You may notice errors due to how language server configurations are applied project-wide instead of scoped to the dependencies.
+Unfortunately, this approach means that you need to apply the same project-wide diagnostics configuration.

-  - Additionally, whatever language server configurations used by the dependency no longer applies.
-If they have a lenient diagnostics configuration and you don't, it's very likely you'll get more diagnostic messages than upstream maintainers.

-- *Un-annotated dependencies* and you wish to annotate a separate library definition:
-  - This is the *preferred* approach.
-This is because you're separating the implementation detail diagnostics from the annotations, the important information that downstream users like you want.
+    - Please do not rely on setting project-wide diagnostics in your game/mod.
+Instead use file-scoped or line diagnostics directives.\
+    e.g `---@diagnostic disable-next-line: lowercase-global`

-- *Un-annotated dependencies* and you wish to annotate its source code and a separate library definition:
+- *Un-annotated dependencies* and you wish to annotate it:
-  - This is the approach that would yield best results, but efforts are duplicated.
+  - There's two ways of approaching this:
+    1. (*Simple, recommended*) Annotate the dependency's code.
+    2. (*Complicated, niche needs*) Annotate a separate library definition.
+This is the approach used by this Luanti library definition.
+  - There are benefits to either or both approaches, however the usual approach is to annotate the dependency's code.

 ### Namespace reservation
-If you use this library definition, you acknowledge that it reserves the type namespace `core.*` and `_.*`.
-Additionally, vector "primitive" types are also reserved.
+If you use this library definition, you acknowledge that it reserves the following type namespaces
+- `_.*`
+- `core.*`
+- `corelib.*`
+- vector "primitive" types.

+Helper types are listed below.
+More may be added.
+- `OneOrMany`
+- `SparseList`

 It's recommended that you own annotations sit inside a namespace i.e. `<mod or game name>.MyType`